image-js/image-js-docs/docs/Tutorials/Why and how to use threshold.md

 Each object is well-defined and separated from each other, so in this case threshold algorithm will fit perfectly.

+### Grayscaling

+An image first needs to be grayscaled.
+Threshold algorithm works only if an image has one channel.

 ### Choosing an algorithm

 There are two ways of using threshold: by calling an algorithm name or by directly using a threshold value.
-The value can be arbitrary, or it can be precalculated based on one of the algorithms.
+In both cases the result will be the same.

+The default algorithm is [`otsu`](https://en.wikipedia.org/wiki/Otsu%27s_method 'wikipedia link on otsu').
+It is an algorithm that segments an image by finding the probability of each intensity through normal distribution.
+Then it computes cumulative probabilities and variances between foreground and background.
+In the end it looks for an intensity level with the highest variance and segments the image based on that.

 :::tip
 If you want to use threshold by a threshold value of one of the algorithms, you can use `computeThreshold` function: